COLLEGE FOR CONGREGATIONAL DEVELOPMENT

 The Rev. Kristin Krantz

-Maryland Director for the College for Congregational Development
+Director of the College for Congregational Development in the Diocese of Maryland